 10. Suseongmot Lake

-Suseongmot Lake with sunset sky in Daegu, Korea.
+Suseongmot Lake in Daegu, Korea.

-Suseongmot Lake with sunset sky in Daegu, Korea.
+Suseongmot Lake in Daegu, Korea.

 Suseongmot Lake is a man-made lake in Daegu that is a popular spot for both locals and tourists, offering a peaceful setting with a backdrop of lush mountains.
 You can enjoy boat rides, feed the ducks, or just stroll around the beautifully landscaped paths.